-Preliminary findings from participating school principals indicated they believed that the preservice teacher experience had been more collegial than has been the case in previous years. - Preliminary findings from participating school principals indicated they believed that the preservice teacher experience had been more collegial than has been the case in previous years.
-Other feedback provided from principals advised that they agreed that the closer relationship with the university partner has been beneficial as they were able to draw on university resources and research; schools could sharing knowledge and resources in the cluster; and schools were adopting a whole school approach to the partnership. - Initial feedback from participating beginning teachers as part of the Supporting New Teacher's
+Preliminary findings from participating school principals indicated they believed that the preservice teacher experience had been more collegial than has been the case in previous years.
+Other feedback provided from principals advised that they agreed that the closer relationship with the university partner has been beneficial as they were able to draw on university resources and research; schools could sharing knowledge and resources in the cluster; and schools were adopting a whole school approach to the partnership.

+• Initial feedback from participating beginning teachers as part of the Supporting New Teacher's